 Photo Credit: @brit_bellasalonandboutique

-This is 2020, which means bangs are where it’s at.
-It’s an ideal way to add femininity to your look.
+If you’re a bangs fan, bronde fringe is an ideal way to add femininity to your look.
 Whether you choose to wear your bangs below eyebrow level or a little shorter, they’re sure to flatter you.

 Photo Credit: @sorayahstyles